 Those who have been around for a few decades might remember this place as one of the many movie locations in New York City: it was used in the classic 1980s movie, When Harry Met Sally (1989), for the scene where Sally, played by Meg Ryan, fakes an orgasm.

 However, you don’t have to know that movie to be interested in Katz’s Deli.
 I’ve read that more and more of the old NYC delis are closing, so Katz’s feels even more special for still being there.
 Despite its fame, it has retained its original character and it is still a great place to fuel up before your walking tour around lower Manhattan.
+It’s such a classic, I included it on my NYC bucket list.

 Not really knowing what to order, I played it safe and ordered a turkey sandwich.
 I guess I was expecting some politely sliced meat in a sandwich, which is what I’d expect back home in the UK.
 But what came was a mountain of steaming hot meat, dripping with fat.
 It could barely be contained between the bread!
 Tip: make sure you keep your ticket stub – you need it to get out!